 If you have found a victim of a window collision, you can report your sighting to our MI Bird-Window Collisions project on iNaturalist.
 You will need an iNaturalist account to submit your sighting (Bonus: The iNaturalist app makes entering observations quick and easy!).
 Please include any information you can about the window and the surroundings.
 It is okay if you cannot identify the bird; other iNaturalist users can suggest a species after you submit photos.
 Your observations can contribute to a broader understanding of bird-window collisions in Michigan.

 If a bird strikes a window and survives, it is likely dazed, disoriented, or in shock.
 In this state, the bird may be very vulnerable to predators.
-If you can remain with the bird for awhile, gently pick up the bird and place it in a breathable paper bag or small box with a lid or towel on top.
-Place the bag/box in a quiet, dark place.
-Check on the bird after it has had a chance to rest and recover, perhaps 15 minutes.
-If the bird is alert, gently move the bag/box outside and slowly open the top to allow the bird to fly away on its own.
+If possible, gently pick up the bird and place it in a breathable paper bag or small box with a lid or towel on top and take it to a rehabilitation facility immediately for steroids, anti-inflammatories, and supplemental oxygen.

 Do not try to feed injured or baby birds any food or liquid.